laanp/Icarus_Mods_Separated/README.md

 ### laanp-WorkshopFree_v1_w84_P.pak
 - All items in the Workshop are free.
 Go crazy!

+### laanp-PetesResourceKiller_v1_w84_P.pak
+- Envirosuit module to enable 100% of the time, 1-hit resource gathering for trees, rocks & ores.
+- Inspired by DexterMod's "One_Hit_Wonder" mod.
+- "Pete's Resource Killer" revises the Workshop Animal Healthbar module - When placed in aux. slot of suit, activates 100% chance of 1-hit resource gathering for trees, rocks & ores.
+- Simply remove the module from your envirosuit auxilliary slot, to neutralize the effects and chop trees or mine normally.
+- Make sure you have "Seasoned Logsman" talent unlocked, otherwise you'll end up spending all your time picking up wood, instead of it automatically going into your inverntory!

 ### laanp-NoWeather_v1_w84_P.pak
 - Removes all weather from the game.
 - Not compatible with JimK72's Icarus Mod Manager program, or other weather mods.
 Just install the pak file directly into your mods folder.